 Building a tennis court at home is an expensive proposition.
 Tennis has grown in popularity over the past few years.
 The sport requires a lot of time, energy, and work to become an excellent player.
-As more people consider purchasing their own tennis court, they are wondering how much does it cost to build a tennis court.
+As more people consider purchasing their own tennis court, they are wondering how much it cost to build a tennis court.
 Tennis courts are definitely not cheap to purchase or construct.
 They are quite difficult to install and maintain, as well.

-Average Tennis Court Installation Cost
+Grass Tennis Court Cost

-Factors That Affect Tennis Court Installation Costs
+Factors That Affect The Cost of a New Tennis Court

 Another factor to consider is the installation method you wish to use.
 Concrete will be more expensive than asphalt, but it has some advantages over its synthetic counterpart.
 For example, if you want the tennis court to stand out on your property, concrete is less likely to fade than an asphalt surface.
 Additionally, asphalt courts must be resurfaced every year or so at a cost of $3 to $4 per square foot.
 You can expect concrete tennis courts to last 20 years and beyond, with an average lifetime of around 25-30 years.

 When you’re thinking about the tennis court costs you’re going to incur, you want to think about where you’re going to construct it.
 Part of location and site preparation is evaluating the site and preparing the ground and ensuring proper drainage.

 Evaluating the Site for Tennis Court Construction